ArtHitParade

 Intro

-Mercedes-Benz designed and produced the automotive masterpiece of the 1930s, the 540K Spezial Roadster.
-It is the biggest, the most powerful, the fastest, the most beautiful and the most expensive.
+Mercedes-Benz unveiled in 1936 the automotive masterpiece of the 1930s, the 540K Spezial Roadster.

-It is the biggest, 5.10 m long, but its open cabin as a two-seater convertible is light.
-The weight gain enables a top speed at 185 km/h which is 25 km/h more than a 540K in a closed bodywork.
+The weight gain of its open cabin enables a top speed at 185 km/h which is 25 km/h more than a basic 540K in a closed bodywork.

 It is the most expensive : 28,000 Reichsmarks, which is 6,000 Reichsmarks more than any other model.
 This is an advantage because it appeals the elite as a car for prestige and parade, although nothing prevents pushing the performance of this roadster on an Autobahn.